-The consolidated financial statements comprise the financial statements of the parent company AvangardCo Investments Public Limited and the financial statements of the companies controlled by the Company as at 31 December 2012.
+The interim consolidated financial statements comprise the financial statements of the parent company AvangardCo Investments Public Limited and the financial statements of the companies controlled by the Company as at 30 June 2013.

 Transactions under common control

 Consolidation of companies including organisations and entities under common control requires that all the organisations and enterprises being consolidated are controlled by one and the same party or parties, both before consolidation and after it, and this control is not transitory.